csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 # IANA Considerations

-This document registers the 0xTBD flag in the registry created by
+This document registers the 0xTBD1, 0xTBD2 flags in the registry created by
 {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}.